MasterRO94/laravel-xss-filter/README.md

 ```

 ## Step 4: Middleware
-Add `\MasterRO\LaravelXSSFilter\FilterXSS::class` middleware to your web or global middleware group in `App\Http\Kernel.php`
+You can register `\MasterRO\LaravelXSSFilter\FilterXSS::class` for filtering in global middleware stack, group middleware stack or for specific routes.
+> Have a look at [Laravel's middleware documentation](https://laravel.com/docs/middleware#registering-middleware), if you need any help.

 # Usage
 After adding middleware every request will be filtered.

 If you need to specify attributes that should not be filtered add them to `xss-filter.except` config.
 By default filter excepts `password` and `password_confirmation` fields.

-If you want to clean some value in other place you can use `XSSCleaner` Facade
+If you want to clean some value in other place (i.e. Controller) you can use `XSSCleaner` Facade

 ```php
 $clean = XSSCleaner::clean($string);
 ```